Last Updated on April 23, 2023 by Dave Farquhar

 The result was a company that lost its way.
 Commodore couldn’t produce C-64s as fast as it could sell them in 1984, yet it introduced a newer, more expensive computer called the Plus/4.

 And then there was Commodore trying to be Compaq.
 Compaq was the darling of the industry with its IBM PC-compatible portable briefcase-like computer.
 Commodore wanted in on that game.
-It couldn’t offer IBM compatibility, so Commodore tried building a portable computer based on its successful C-64, and give it color and sound.
+It couldn’t offer IBM compatibility, so Commodore tried building a portable computer based on its successful C-64, and play up the color and sound capability.
 And Commodore priced it at $995.
+Inability to keep up with demand for the regular 64 may explain why they announced the Commodore SX 64 at the Consumer Electronics Show in January 1983 and yet couldn’t release it until the next year.

-Commodore’s briefcase-shaped portable 64 contained all of the internal parts of a Commodore 64, 1541 floppy disk drive, and a five-inch CRT monitor.
+Commodore’s briefcase-shaped portable 64 contained all of the internal parts of a Commodore 64, power supply, 1541 floppy drive, and a five-inch CRT monitor.
+It was the first color portable computer ever released.

-Commodore tweaked the ROM to change the default screen colors for readability and make the computer assume a disk drive rather than a tape drive, but other than that, it was 100% compatible with the C-64.
+Commodore tweaked the ROM to change the default screen colors for readability on the 5-inch screen and make the computer assume a disk drive rather than a tape drive as the default storage device.
+They left out the RF modulator and cassette port, since you probably wouldn’t use it with a TV or a tape drive.
+But other than that, it was 100% compatible with the C-64.
+It even had a cartridge port in the top, which most people populated with a Fast Load cartridge.
 The whole package weighed 12 kilograms, or about 26 pounds, according to Commodore product literature.

 It wasn’t the success Commodore hoped for.

-The SX-64 was popular with user groups due to its portability, but lack of business-oriented software kept it from becoming popular with traveling executives, who were Commodore’s original target audience.
+The SX-64 gained a following with user groups due to its portability, so it was easy to set it up for demos or copy sessions.
+But lack of business-oriented software kept it from becoming popular with traveling executives, who were Commodore’s original target audience.
 Most executives preferred a Compaq, or at least something that ran CP/M like a Kaypro or Osborne.
 And no, Commodore’s CP/M add-on wasn’t compatible with the SX.
 Nice try, though.

 The 64’s 40-column display and slow disk drive just didn’t lend itself well to business software.
-There were a few good word processing programs available for it, and a company ported Microsoft’s Multiplan spreadsheet to the 64, but neither the SX-64 nor its desktop sibling ever caught on with executives.
+There were a few good word processing programs available for it, and Epyx ported Microsoft’s Multiplan spreadsheet to the 64, but neither the SX-64 nor its desktop sibling ever caught on with executives.

 The Commodore DX 64

 Commodore also planned a dual drive version called the DX-64.
 Exactly how many real DX-64s exist is controversial.
-A determined hobbyist can stuff the parts of a 1541 drive into the empty bay and turn an SX-64 into a DX-64.
-It was the first color portable computer ever released.
+A determined hobbyist can stuff the parts of a 1541 floppy disk drive into the storage compartment (or parts salvaged from a broken Commodore SX 64) and turn an SX-64 into a DX-64.
 The SX-64 didn’t sell especially well, so Commodore never followed up by producing the DX-64 in quantity.

 The regular model C-64 had its best year in 1984, and Commodore sold more than $1 billion worth of computers for the first and only time that year.
 But the SX didn’t play much of a role in that success.
-Based on serial numbers, it appears Commodore sold around 85,000 SX-64s.
-In 1984, Commodore probably sold 3 million regular C-64s.
+Based on serial numbers, it appears Commodore sold around 85,000 SX-64s over the course of about three years.
+In 1984, Commodore sold approximately 3 million regular C-64s.
+So the non-portable version outsold the SX64 100 to 1.

-The large retailers featured it in the computer sections of their Christmas catalogs alongside other Commodore computers in 1984, but it was gone from the 1985 catalogs.
+But the Commodore SX-64 didn’t die for lack of trying.
+Commodore pushed the machine, at least in the first year.
+The large retailers featured the Commodore SX-64 in the computer sections of their Christmas catalogs alongside other Commodore computers in 1984, but it was gone from the 1985 catalogs.
 Commodore discontinued the SX-64 in 1986.
 Like so many other Commodore disappointments, the SX-64 ended up in the hands of COMB Liquidators, who sold them at deep discounts over the course of a couple of years while Commodore tried to right its ship again.

 The Commodore SX 64 always retained a following among people who needed its portability, and used SX-64s have always been in high demand.
+Vintage computer enthusiasts love the portable Commodore because of its rarity and C-64 compatibility.
 But it was a niche product that never achieved the kind of high-volume success Commodore’s model depended on.
+It wasn’t a matter of Commodore building a machine nobody wanted.
+Some people really wanted the SX64.
+The problem was there weren’t enough people who wanted an SX64 enough to pay $995 for one.